jmannall/RoomAcoustiCpp/docs/rac/index.md

 # Overview

 The **RoomAcoustiC++ (RAC)** library is a C++ library designed to support researchers and developers in the field of immersive audio and room acoustics.
+It was developed for the purpose of perceptual experiments on the plausiblity of acoustic rendering methods for VR and AR scenarios.
+Now released open-source, the hope is to enable further research on the perception of room acoustics and provide an accessible and transparent tool for researchers across both technical and non-technical disciplines.

-This section provides an overview of the library's features.
+This section provides an overview of the acoustic models implemented within RAC.
+It is designed as a high level summary that is relevant to both the [C++](../api/index.md) and [Unity](../unity/index.md) interfaces.

 ## Features